Login Sign in

 How to Decode Cat Winking and Blinking

 So how to tell the difference between a “good” wink and a “bad” wink?
 Good winks, the ones that have the same meaning as a slow blink, come with specific bodily cues.
 Your cat will be relaxed and calm, not anxious or fidgety.
-She’ll be making prolonged eye contact.
-Also, your cat may not close her eyes all the way—a half-closed eye can count as a good wink.
+They’ll be making prolonged eye contact.
+Also, your cat may not close their eyes all the way—a half-closed eye can count as a good wink.

-When is Cat Winking a Problem?
+When Is Cat Winking a Problem?

 Cat winking to camera looking sweet